In a biopsy, a piece of tissue is taken from a bone or soft tissue tumor

 so it can be analyzed to make an exact diagnosis and, if the tumor is

 the tumor.
 Precise diagnosis and tumor grading are essential for

 At the Musculoskeletal Tumor Center, the vast majority of biopsies are

-performed by an experienced orthopaedic surgical oncologist using a
+performed by an experienced orthopedic surgical oncologist using a

 procedure known as an open (or surgical) biopsy.

 In this procedure, the surgeon makes a small incision in the skin to

 reach the tumor.
 Every biopsy is carefully planned based on the type of

 tumor that is suspected and its size, location, and appearance on